Garlic Confit Mashed Potatoes

 Stir in the shredded Gruyere and pour in 1 cup of heavy cream.
 Mash or stir until the mixture becomes creamy and smooth.
 Add more cream a little at a time if needed.

-Season with salt and pepper to taste.
 Top with extra garlic cloves and drizzle with rosemary-infused oil before serving.
 Cozy, savory perfection.

 Commonly Asked Questions